Street art: United States

-Toronto (Canada) has a significant graffiti scene.

-Calgary (Canada) While historically having a smaller graffiti street art scene, the city recently started the Beltline Urban Mural Project (BUMP) with artists from all over the world creating large murals in the city center.

 Richmond, Virginia has over 100 murals created by artists, many of whom are alumni of Virginia Commonwealth University's School of the Arts or current students there.
 Some of the murals are privately commissioned by individuals and businesses, some are created by solo street artists, and some are collaborative group fund-raising projects.

 Denver street artists have been busy brightening (and enlightening) the urban landscape for decades by making canvases of the city's alleyways, building exteriors, warehouses, garage doors and storefronts.
 The city of Denver has a whole area called the River North Art District (RiNo) that is dedicated to the work of local creative artists.
 Most artists in the RiNo district are commissioned by the local business owners who want to give their buildings colorful imagery.

 Mexico

-The manifestations of street art in Mexico began in the late 80s in Mexico City, inside multifamily buildings in the north of the city and also in the subway.
-Since then, urban art and graffiti have formed an essential part of cultural identity in the different city halls of the metropolis.

-Currently, some different associations and groups are dedicated to the creation and search of spaces for urban art in Mexico City and throughout the country.
-Even several artists, both national and foreign or emerging and consolidated, have taken their art to the Latin American country.
+The manifestations of street art in Mexico began in the late 80s in Mexico City, in multifamily buildings in the north of the city, and in the subway.
+Since then, urban art and graffiti have become an essential part of the cultural identity of the metropolis's city halls.
+Currently, various associations and groups are dedicated to creating and finding spaces for urban art in Mexico City and throughout the country.
+Even several artists, both national and foreign, emerging and established, have brought their art to the country.
+In Oaxaca, political printmaking collectives including ASARO, Colectivo Subterráneos, and Lapiztola produce wheat-pasted prints addressing indigenous rights and social justice issues.

-There are also media, such as All City Canvas, specialized in the dissemination of urban art in Mexico, Latin America and the rest of the world.
-In that way, it has been possible to create a universal language around this artistic manifestation.
-Even in 2012, All City Canvas was the first organization to create a street art festival in Mexico that sought to join international efforts and create urban art for a week in Mexico City.
+There are also media, such as All City Canvas, specialized in the dissemination of urban art in Mexico, Latin America, and the rest of the world.
+Even in 2012, All City Canvas was the first organization to create a street art festival in Mexico, seeking to join international efforts and showcase urban art for a week in Mexico City.
 In recent years, they have produced several murals in collaboration with talented artists such as Vhils, It's a Living and Bier in Brood, as part of the All City Canvas Global Series in some cities in Mexico and the United States.
 The objective of the initiative is to create an impact on society through a large-scale piece of art.
+In that way, it has been possible to create a universal language around this artistic manifestation.